Hey all,

 You would be denying free and open access to the database to anyone who joins the site and wants to post a watch, and Admin has made it clear that's not what he wants.

-In reply to That approach was by Watch4Me
+In reply to by Watch4Me

 There is "serious" collecting, and there is "just for fun" collecting.
 Both are legitimate approaches, and each is "fun" to the collector involved, just in different ways and for different reasons.